-Your credit limit is the absolute maximum amount that your card issuer will let you borrow using your credit card.
+Your credit limit is the absolute maximum amount of money that your lender will let you borrow while using your credit card or line of credit.

-Each time you buy something, the amount of the purchase is added to your credit card balance.
-You can subtract your balance from your credit limit to figure out how much more you can spend using the card.
-When you make a payment, your balance goes down, and the amount you can spend increases by that payment amount.
+For example, each time you buy something with your credit card, your purchase amount is added to your credit card balance.
+To know how much available credit you have left to spend, simply subtract your balance from your credit limit.
+When you make a payment, your balance goes down, and the amount you can spend increases.

-Your credit cards’ limits are important for a few reasons.
-Higher credit limits offer you more flexibility when it comes to using your card.
+Your credit limits are important for a few reasons.
+Higher credit limits offer you more flexibility when it comes to using your account.
 But they could also make it easier to overspend and wind up in debt.
-How much of your limit you use can also have an effect on your credit scores.
+Additionally, how much of your limit you use can also have an effect on your credit scores.

-Payment history is a key component of your credit scores.
-The better your credit scores, the better the chance that a lender will think lending money to you is a good idea.
+Your payment history can give lenders a key insight as to how responsible you’ve been with handling your money and debts up until you applied to borrow from them.
+The more spotless and on-time your payment history is, the better the chance that a lender will think lending money to you is a good idea.
 The more comfortable a lender is with lending you money, the higher your credit limit could be, as the lender may be comfortable with letting you borrow more.

-Lenders may also tailor your credit limit to your income.
-Even if you have perfect credit, there’s probably no way you could pay off a $100,000 credit card balance if you only make $20,000 a year.
+Another factor lenders may consider in deciding your credit limit is how much you make.
+Even if you have perfect credit, there’s probably no way you could pay off a $100,000 credit card balance if your income is $20,000 a year.
 If you have a higher income, a lender may be more likely to give you a higher credit limit.

 How credit limits can affect your credit scores

-Increasing your credit limit can even give your credit scores a boost.
-If you increase your credit limit but keep your credit card usage the same, your credit utilization rate will go down.
+If your credit utilization is above 30%, you may find that increasing your credit limit can give your credit scores a boost.
+Because if you increase your credit limit but keep your credit card usage the same, your credit utilization rate will go down.
 This is a good way to try to improve your credit if you’re regularly holding large balances on your cards.